 Here’s an overview of how we’ll be differentiating these three stakeholders throughout this article (download a copy of this chart here):

 When your client is a business entity, multiple people control its operations.
-When selecting rewards for your B2B loyalty program, you need to first identify the stakeholder(s) at that company who will be the most influential in deciding whether to keep doing business with you.
+When selecting rewards for your B2B loyalty or referral program, you need to first identify the stakeholder(s) at that company who will be the most influential in deciding whether to keep doing business with you.

 Hint: This is not always, or only, the person paying the bill.